Biden outraised Trump in May, but Trump maintains significant war chest

 “President Trump’s consistent leadership and unprecedented actions during this challenging time has undoubtedly resonated with the American people,” RNC Chairwoman Ronna McDaniel said in a statement.
 “Support across the country continues to pour in, helping us to build an unparalleled operation that will deliver victories up and down the ballot in November.”

-Trump is to appear at a campaign rally Saturday in Tulsa, his first rally since the onset of the coronavirus pandemic.
+Trump appeared at a campaign rally Saturday in Tulsa, his first rally since the onset of the coronavirus pandemic.
 As supporters filled downtown streets in Tulsa in anticipation of his rally, protesters gathered to express their objections to his decision to hold an indoor event for thousands of people in a city where coronavirus cases are spiking.

 Timothy Mellon, top donor to Trump super PAC, used racial stereotypes to describe African Americans in his autobiography